Benedict Law Laboratory

 Research Projects

-To improve treatment outcome, multiple drugs of distinctive mechanisms but complementary anticancer activities are often used to enhance antitumor efficacy and minimize risk of acquiring drug resistance.
-Specifically, the Law lab investigates the synergistic effects of drug combinations, with the aim of developing new therapeutic strategies,...
+To improve the treatment outcome, multiple drugs of distinctive mechanism but complementary anticancer activities are often used to enhance the antitumor efficacy and minimize the risk of acquiring drug resistance.
+Specifically, we investigate the synergistic effects of drug combinations, with the aim of developing new therapeutic...

-Most bladder cancer (BC) patients are diagnosed early.
-The standard treatment is to surgically remove the tumors, followed by intravesical immunotherapy (bacillus Calmette-Guerin) or intravesical chemotherapy (ITC) to eradicate any residual cancer cells.
-The current ITC are limited due to incomplete treatment, poor patient compliance, and...
+Most bladder cancer (BC) patients are diagnosed at an early stage.
+The standard treatment involves surgically removing tumors, followed by intravesical immunotherapy (Bacillus Calmette-Guerin) or chemotherapy (ITC) to eradicate any residual cancer cells.
+However, current ITC methods are limited, with incomplete treatment, poor patient...

-Drawbacks of nanoparticles are: poor tissue extravasation, incomplete drug release, and off-targeted delivery to the reticuloendothelial system and organs.
-The Law lab developed a new nanofiber platform (NFP) displaying a unique dimension (0.5 x 5 x 100 nm) different from other nanoparticles.
-The NFP has an excellent tumor-targeting...
+The drawbacks of nanoparticles include poor tissue extravasation, incomplete drug release, and off-targeted delivery to the reticuloendothelial system and organs.
+In addressing these challenges, we have developed a new nanomaterial “nanofiber platform (NFP)” with unique dimensions (0.5 x 5 x 100 nm), setting it apart from other nanoparticles....

 Weill Cornell Medicine